 In 1999, Julia pioneered green industrial laundry solutions for hotels and commercial laundries, proving that green solutions worked better than traditional detergents because they didn’t yellow and weaken fibers with over-chlorination or turn grey from overuse of harsh chemicals.
 As a result, the hotel’s linen supplies lasted three to four times as long.

-Puretergent is her love child.
-This time around, she wants to address green packaging—the “friendly pouch,” which is the first of its kind on-shelf in laundry, uses eight times less plastic and nine times less emissions to manufacture than a rigid plastic bottle.
+Watch for our transformation into a fully recyclable package this summer.
+The “friendly pouch,” is the first of its kind on-shelf in laundry, uses eight times less plastic and nine times less emissions to manufacture than a rigid plastic bottle.
 And the formulas inside are healthy and restorative.

 Happy clothes love you back.